Operator (mathematics): Linear operators

 The important concepts directly related to operators between finite-dimensional vector spaces are the ones of rank, determinant, inverse operator, and eigenspace.

 Linear operators also play a great role in the infinite-dimensional case.
 The concepts of rank and determinant cannot be extended to infinite-dimensional matrices.
 This is why very different techniques are employed when studying linear operators (and operators in general) in the infinite-dimensional case.
 The study of linear operators in the infinite-dimensional case is known as functional analysis (so called because various classes of functions form interesting examples of infinite-dimensional vector spaces).

 The space of sequences of real numbers, or more generally sequences of vectors in any vector space, themselves form an infinite-dimensional vector space.
 The most important cases are sequences of real or complex numbers, and these spaces, together with linear subspaces, are known as sequence spaces.
 Operators on these spaces are known as sequence transformations.

-Bounded linear operators over Banach space form a Banach algebra in respect to the standard operator norm.
+Bounded linear operators over a Banach space form a Banach algebra in respect to the standard operator norm.
 The theory of Banach algebras develops a very general concept of spectra that elegantly generalizes the theory of eigenspaces.